495-Labs-Projects/ChoreTrackerAPI/README.md

   7. Play around with the swagger docs and try to view, create, edit, and delete different children using the Swagger Docs/UI.
 This documents and makes interactions with your API endpoints much more easier and you won't need to use curl to hit an endpoint.

   8. Now that you created this for the children_controller, create documentaiton for both the tasks_controller and chores_controller, by adding in similar documentation code in the file itself.
+Remember to run ```rake swagger:docs``` every time you make a change to your documentation.
+(Note: Create a couple of Children, Tasks, and Chores to help test out things in the next part.)

   - - -